Xcliu/WEB_SERVER/README.md

 * The exception handling will be added

-* The multithread feature will be realized by c++11 thread API.
+* The multithread features will be realized by c++11 thread API.